 Ease of Care: We rank most stainless steel cookware as average for ease of care, but the Demeyere gets a slightly better rating for a couple of reasons.
 First is the Silvinox® treatment, which makes the steel less sticky so food scrubs off more easily (though it's still nothing like nonstick).
 Second is the welded handles: there are no rivets on the cooking surface to collect gunk, making this cookware easier to wash:

-Design/Usability: Obviously, Demeyere has put a lot of thought into the design of this cookware, and it has a lot going for it.
-We take points off for how heavy it is and how unbalanced it feels in your hand.
+Design/Usability: Demeyere has put a lot of thought into design, and it has a lot going for it.
+We take points off for how heavy it is.
 In the straight-sided pieces, most of the weight is in the disc cladding, and if you're not used to that, it can feel awkward.
-If you love the cookware you can get used to it, but it can feel a bit odd at first.
+If you love the cookware you can get used to it, but it can feel odd at first.

-Also, if you have ergonomic issues, you may not like how heavy this cookware is.
+If you have ergonomic issues, you won't like how heavy this cookware is.

 Value: This Demeyere is a big investment; almost as big as traditional copper cookware.
 But the cost-per-year-of-use is low, and it's absolutely top notch quality.
 If you make the investment, you'll have cookware you can love and use for a lifetime.